 We believe in keeping heritage varieties alive and most of the vegetables we grow are open pollinated, heirloom varieties.
 We have two heritage breed farm dogs, over a dozen different heritage chicken breeds (around 60 chickens in total), and five Oberhasli goats in addition to our Indian Runner ducks.
 We collect eggs from our free-range birds and ducks, we milk our does, and walk our herd in the forest every day along with the dogs.

-We are interested in someone who is keen to learn about organic farming and who is conscientious, hard working, flexible, and who can work both independently as well as in a team.
+We are interested in someone who is keen to learn about organic farming and who is conscientious, flexible, has a strong work ethic, and who can work both independently as well as in a team.
 Experience with goats is a definite asset; learning how to milk is a must.

 For more information about us, visit our website at http://www.singingbirdfarm.ca